kantarjiev/BAMRU-Org/README.md

     git push
     git checkout master

-See [Github Pages](http://pages.github.com) to learn more.
+See [GitHub Pages](http://pages.github.com) to learn more.

 ## Rake Tasks

+The build and deploy tasks have been automated using a Ruby tool called [Rake](http://en.wikipedia.org/wiki/Rake_%28software%29).

+To view all of the Rake options, type `rake -T`.

+Most important Rake tasks include:

-    rake build        # run the build command rake deploy       # run the deploy script
+    rake site:generate     # run the build command rake site:deploy       # run the deploy script